berndruecker/flowing-retail/payment-rest/README.md

 ![Microservices](docs/v5.png)

-See [src/main/resources/payment5.bpmn](payment5.bpmn) for the workflow.
+See [payment5.bpmn](src/main/resources/payment5.bpmn) for the workflow model.

-See [node-customer-credit-worker/index.js](index.js) for a worker fetching work from Camunda in Node.js.
+See [index.js](node-customer-credit-worker/index.js) for a worker fetching work from Camunda in Node.js.

-See [src/main/java/io/flowing/retail/payment/worker/CustomerCreditWorker.java](CustomerCreditWorker.java) for a worker in Java.
+See [CustomerCreditWorker.java](src/main/java/io/flowing/retail/payment/worker/CustomerCreditWorker.java) for a worker in Java.